-I just finished your day and want to charge your Fitbit Versa, but you’re not seeing any indication that the battery is charging?
+Finished your day and want to charge your Fitbit Versa, Sense, or other Fitbit model, but you’re not seeing any indication that the battery is charging?
 Getting just a blank screen–and now it looks like your Fitbit isn’t charging at all?

-Before you jump to the conclusion that your Fitbit’s battery died, check out our troubleshooting tips.
+Before you jump to the conclusion that your Fitbit battery died, check out our troubleshooting tips.

 Your Fitbit’s problem might be a faulty charger, bad power source, bent or missing contacts, or even a dirty charging port.

-These tips work for all Fitbits, not just the Versa.
+These tips work for all Fitbits, not just the Versa Series and Sense.

 - 5 Best Fitbit Versa Chargers (Versa/2/3 and More)